Two Days in Madrid

 If you haven’t yet visited Gran Vía, continue down Calle Mayor to get back to Puerta del Sol and walk down Calle Preciados, one of Madrid’s main shopping streets, until you get to Plaza de Callao.
 From there turn left down the impressive Gran Vía and walk to Plaza de España.

 From the square, take Calle Ferraz in the same direction until you get to the Parque del Oeste and the Temple of Debod.
-The temple was donated by the Egyptian state and dates back to the early second century BC.
-We suggest relaxing in the park after visiting the shrine, at least until nightfall.
+The temple was donated by Egypt and dates back to the early second century BC.
+We suggest relaxing in the park after visiting the shrine until nightfall.
 The park sits on a hill overlooking the Casa de Campo (Madrid’s largest park), which makes it one of the best spots to watch the sunset.

-If you keep strolling down the Paseo del Prado you’ll come across two of the city’s most renowned hotels, the Ritz and the Palace.
-The buildings are separated by the splendid square, Plaza de Cánovas del Castillo, where the elegant Neptune fountain stands.
+Continuing along Paseo del Prado, you'll pass two of Madrid's most famous hotels, the Ritz and the Palace.
+Between them lies Plaza de Cánovas del Castillo, home to the majestic Neptune Fountain.

-Take Calle Alfonso XII until you come upon the Retiro Park.
+Take Calle Alfonso XII until you come upon the absolutely breathtaking Retiro Park.
 The park on Sundays is packed with people going for a stroll, children, musicians, magicians, and other street artists, especially if it's sunny and warm.
-The park also offers interesting things to see like El Palacio de Cristal (Glass Palace).

-If you're in Madrid for over two days, as well as visiting the Rastro Market, you can also go to the Parque de Atracciones (Madrid’s oldest amusement park), the Madrid Zoo Aquarium or see a Flamenco show in one of Madrid’s most famous “tablaos”.
-In the city, you'll find different options among which the Corral de la Morería stands out.
+If you're in Madrid for over two days, as well as visiting the Rastro Market, you can also go to the Parque de Atracciones (Madrid’s oldest amusement park), the Madrid Zoo Aquarium or see a Flamenco show in one of Madrid’s most famous “tablaos”—you'll find different options among which the Corral de la Morería stands out.
 You can buy tickets here:

 Tickets for the flamenco show at the Corral de la Morería